wakkihaya/neurotechjp/src/md/en/blog/kasuya-meltin.md

 ## Cyborg Technology is Infrastructure: Neurotech’s Killer Use Case

-What is the killer use case for when cyborg technology becomes a reality?
+What is the use case Mark personally would like to use when cyborg technology becomes a reality?

 > For me personally, the best use case would be space exploration.
 > There is no way to exceed the speed of communication or the speed of light.
 I would disperse my consciousness, copy it, put it on an avatar, fly around the stars, and then collect it somewhere to synchronize.